 In loving memory of Creative Coder, Zachary Watson

-The fellowship exists to honor the memory of Zachary Watson, our friend and colleague, who died at the age of 29, after a fatal accident.
+The fellowship exists to honor the memory of Zachary Watson, our friend and colleague.
 Friends and family continue to support this memorial fellowship to award a grant each year to an artist to support their media arts practice.

 The fellowship is held and administered by Gray Area, a 501(c)3 Non-Profit Organization.
 Donations made through the link below are tax-deductible to the extent allowed by law, and will be directed towards the Zachary Watson Memorial Fellowship.